esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 Often these model need to communicate with one another and when they do it's important to remember that any change to a models state should happen on that models [dispatch loop](../router-api/dispatch-loop.md).
 There are a few different options available and we'll work from the least preferable to most.

-Note: the below examples are part of the [AIP example ](../../examples/api/README.md).
+You can find the code below with the [AIP example](../../examples/api/README.md).

 Note that all models on this page use this base, lets just drop that here so we're not repeating ourselves :
 ``` js